-Every night, our bedtime routine is a bath, brush our teeth, read two books and sing two songs.
+After dinner, our bedtime routine starts around 6pm with “quiet time”, which means he gets a choice of show.
+We really like Dora the Explorer (lot’s of Spanish too), Daniel Tiger and Thomas the Engine right now.
+At 6:30pm, we have a bath, brush our teeth, read two books and sing two songs.
+He is usually in bed by 7:30pm, with the noise machine on (This is an absolute must!
+We even travel with it for overnight trips).
 We try to stick with it and he is now reminding us if we forget any part (that’s the cutest).
 I think whatever your nighttime routine is, it’s important to be consistent.
 Toddlers are so observant and will definitely notice when part of your normal routine is missing.
-My mom gave me this advice when Noah was an infant.
-We started our bath, two books and two songs when he was weeks old (and had no idea what was going on), but now he expects it and sleeps 12-13 hours a night.
-Definitely a work in progress, but it’s so helpful to have a clear routine.

 For any vehicle-obsessed little ones (I hear the word “truck” in one day more than I can count) can expect repeat requests for this story at bedtime.
 From diggers and dump trucks to tractors and cranes, sweet rhymes about familiar bedtime routines gently lull trucks (and kids) off to sleep.